Power of Counting by Nonuniform Families of Polynomial-Size Finite Automata: Relationships among Counting Complexity Classes

 \subsection{Basic Closure Properties}

-We begin with a brief discussion on basic closure properties of $\oneparity$, $\onesp$, and $\onecequal$.
-We first take a close look at the closure property under complementation.
+We start with a brief discussion on basic closure properties of $\oneparity$, $\onesp$, and $\onecequal$.
+Let us first take a close look at the closure property under \emph{complementation}.
 The complexity class $\oned$ is obviously closed under complementation.
-It is proven in \cite{Yam22a} that $\onep=\co\onep$.
-This closure property also holds for $\oneparity$ and $\onesp$.
+It is also proven in \cite{Yam22a} that $\onep=\co\onep$.
+As shown below, this closure property also holds for $\oneparity$ and $\onesp$.
 This situation sharply contrasts the situation that $\oneu$ and $\onen$ are not closed under complementation \cite{Kap12,Yam22b}.

 \begin{lemma} $\oneparity=\co\oneparity$ and $\onesp=\co\onesp$. \end{lemma}